megmog88/Meg-Mixology-MS2/README.md

     - Mac Book Pro

 ## Issues while Testing
+* I had a few issues with HTML validator, I corrected some which had bad/unused id's in them, however there are two errors in which I have left as it works.
+The role of button shouldn't have an a link.
+* My CSS came back with 3 errors, however 2 were linked through to bootstrap with unknown attributes.
+I had one unknown media query come back.
+Fixed and sorted.
+* JavaScript- I was just missing a few semi colons that are now in place.

 ## Deployment
 My project was started on GitHub[github.com] by making a repositary and then using them with the GitPod IDE.
 I did the